New Orleans Saints vs. Seattle Seahawks NFL Week 7 Odds, Plays and Insights for October 25, 2021

 Over/under insights

-- New Orleans and its opponents have scored at least 43.5 points only twice this year.
+- New Orleans and its opponents have combined for 43 points -- this matchup's over/under -- just two times this season.

-- Monday's over/under is 5.2 points lower than the two team's combined 48.7 points per game average.
+- Seattle's games have gone over 43 points in all six opportunities this season.

+- The two teams combine to score 48.7 points per game, 5.7 more than the total in this contest.

-- This contest's over/under is 0.5 points greater than the 43 these two squads combine to surrender per game this season.
+- This contest's total is equal to the 43 points per game these two squads have combined to allow this season.

 Saints stats and trends

-- When New Orleans scores more than 24.8 points, it is 3-0 against the spread and 3-0 overall.
+- New Orleans is 3-0 against the spread and 3-0 overall in games when it puts up more than 24.8 points.

-- The Saints have five giveaways this season, while the Seahawks have six takeaways.
+- This year, the Saints have five turnovers, one fewer than the Seahawks have takeaways (6).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New Orleans' matchup with the Seahawks.